10 Best Ways to Lower Your Phone Bill

 If you are considering autopay for your cell phone bill but would like more control over the payment process, consider asking your cell phone carrier if you can:

-• Adjust or cancel your automatic payments on a monthly basis
+2. Adjust or cancel your automatic payments every month

 Lead to overdrafts